Billy Bodin: Preston North End

 On 3 January 2018, Bodin joined EFL Championship club Preston North End for an undisclosed fee, signing a two-and-a-half-year contract with the club.
 He was assigned shirt number 39 on his arrival at Deepdale.
 He made his debut on 6 January 2018 in a 5–1 victory away at Wycombe Wanderers in the FA Cup 3rd round.
 The injury problems that had plagued Bodin in the earlier part of his career returned during his time at Preston and he missed the entirety of the 2018–19 season with an anterior cruciate ligament injury.

 In October 2019 he signed a new contract with PNE until summer 2021.
 On 13 May 2021, it was confirmed that Bodin would be leaving the club at the end of his contract.

 Oxford United

 On 30 June 2021, Bodin signed for EFL League One side Oxford United as a free agent on a one-year contract.
 In his first season, in which Oxford narrowly missed out on a play-off place, he scored six times in the league and once in the FA Cup.
-He expressed his wish to sign a new contract at the end of the season.
-On 9 June 2022, Bodin signed a new two-year deal.
+He expressed his wish to sign a new contract at the end of the season, and in June 2022 signed a new two-year deal.

+After winning promotion to the Championship with Oxford, Bodin announced he would leave the club at the end of the 2023–24 season when his contract expired.

+Burton Albion

+On 8 July 2024, Bodin returned to League One following his release from Oxford United, joining Burton Albion on a two-year deal.

+Reading (loan)

+On 3 February 2025, Bodin joined Reading on loan until the end of the season.

+Return to Swindon Town

+On 21 July 2025, following the termination of his contract with Burton Albion, Bodin returned to his first professional club Swindon Town, signing a one-year deal.